The Try Guys: BuzzFeed era (2014–2018)

 Their show Squad Wars premiered on YouTube Red in early 2017.
-Their most-watched video, "The Try Guys Try Labor Pain Simulation," has garnered over 35 million views as of March 2021.
+Their most-watched video, "The Try Guys Try Labor Pain Simulation", has garnered over 35 million views as of March 2021.
 The group has accumulated over 100 million views among their videos on BuzzFeed's YouTube channel.

-In 2017, the Try Guys were nominated for the Streamy Awards audience choice: Show of the Year award.
-In 2018, the Try Guys hosted the 8th annual Streamy Awards and won the audience choice: Show of the Year award, the same one for which they had been nominated in 2017.
+In 2017, the Try Guys were nominated for the Streamy Awards audience choice Show of the Year award.
+In 2018, the Try Guys hosted the 8th annual Streamy Awards and won the audience choice Show of the Year award, the same one for which they had been nominated in 2017.

-Independent studio (2018–present)
+Independent studio (2018–2023)

 On June 16, 2018, The Try Guys announced that they had left BuzzFeed and started their own independent production company, 2nd Try LLC.
 2nd Try LLC gained all rights to The Try Guys brand; BuzzFeed remained as the branded content and advertising sales representative for several months.
-On December 2, 2019, the Try Guys explained that they decided to leave Buzzfeed as their contracts' expiring, with Kornfeld and Fulmer contributing to the idea of developing their own independent production company.
+On December 2, 2019, the Try Guys explained that they decided to leave Buzzfeed as their contracts were expiring, with Kornfeld and Fulmer contributing to the idea of developing their own independent production company.

-On their own YouTube channel, the Try Guys have received over 2.3 billion views and over 7.5 million subscribers.
+On their own YouTube channel, the Try Guys have received over 2.5 billion views and over 8 million subscribers.
 Slate highlighted that nearly 80% of their subscribers are women and that their audience "skews young, particularly women in their late teens and early 20s".

 On January 30, 2019, the Try Guys announced that they'd co-written a book, The Hidden Power of F*cking Up.
 It was released by HarperCollins on June 18, 2019.
 The book follows each of the four Try Guys as they challenge themselves to improve their lives, discussing how their failures have impacted them and helped them grow.
 The Hidden Power of F*cking Up reached the number one position on the New York Times Best Seller list in the self help, advice, and miscellaneous category soon after its release.
 One review described it as "completely approachable in the way it's written… an honest, open discussion about failure."
 The group also went on tour, titled "Legends of the Internet", and launched The TryPod podcast in 2019.

 By 2021, the company had grown to almost 24 employees.
+In the same year, they produced an Olympic-themed original series, How To Olympics, an eight-episode series that gives viewers everything they need to know about select Olympic events.
+The series covers sport climbing, taekwondo, rhythmic gymnastics, hammer throw, artistic swimming, breaking, badminton, and fencing—telling viewers how each event is scored, how to win, and what it takes to master these athletic disciplines.
 The Try Guys host the Food Network show No Recipe Road Trip with the Try Guys, inspired by their YouTube series Without A Recipe.
 The show, initially a one-off special, was due to premiere on Discovery+ and Food Network in 2021, but was postponed when it was ordered for a six-episode season, which premiered on August 31, 2022.